 MONDAY: Mindful breathing.Take a few moments to breathe mindfully; both your mind and body will thank you.
 Start by grounding your feet to the floor while maintaining an acute awareness of your body, thoughts, feelings, and surroundings.
 Inhale through your nose for four counts, exhale slowly and repeat.
 Do this throughout the day or whenever you feel is necessary.

 TUESDAY: Mindful eating.
 It can become easy to fall into the habit of multitasking during meals, but avoid doing so.
 Take a minute to pay attention to your meal; what do you notice about the shapes, colors, flavors, smells, and texture of what you are eating?
 What do you notice about your surroundings?

 WEDNESDAY: Mindful commuting.
-These days our morning commutes usually consist of reading and listening to podcasts, the radio, or our favorite playlists.
-Challenge yourself to find a mindful moment during your commute by holding off on powering on those electronic devices and then by taking a few mindful breaths as you hit the road.
+Morning commutes often consist of reading and listening to podcasts, the radio, or our favorite playlists.
+Challenge yourself to find a mindful moment during your commute by turning off those electronic devices and instead taking a few mindful breaths as you hit the road.
 Take note of your emotions and surroundings.